Terminals

 terminus supports some HTML graphics, and appears to work-ish.

-Designerly graphics-friendly terminal aims to reinvent terminal protocols!
-Has a vision statement!
-However it’s dead in the water.
+This designerly, graphics-friendly terminal aims to reinvent terminal protocols!
+It has a fascinating vision statement!
+Sadly, it’s dead in the water.

 3 Terminal multiplexers